-(October 2008) In the decade since the Columbine massacre, thousands of research studies have been done on bullying, yet the world is no closer to a solution.
-Countries that embark on intensive anti-bully campaigns discover that the more intensively they fight bullying, the more intense bullying gets.
+(October 2008) In the decade since the Columbine massacre, thousands of research studies have been conducted on bullying, yet the world is no closer to a solution.
+Countries that embark on anti-bully campaigns discover that the more intensively they fight bullying, the more intense bullying becomes.
 Why?
 Quite simply, the anti-bully movement, while initiated and promoted by psychologists, is poor psychology.
 In fact, it is an abandonment of basic psychological and philosophical principles.

 Part One of the definition refers to cowardly sociopaths.
 They enjoy hurting people, and they do it repeatedly, but they are cowards, so they pick on people who are weaker than themselves.
 People like this do exist, but they are rare.
 Perhaps one percent of the population fits that description.

 Part Two refers to any behavior that can make anyone feel bad.
 According to this part of the definition of bullying, if you are not a saint, you are a bully!
 Only perfect saints never do the kinds of behavior that are described in the second part of the definition.
 But this is the part of the definition that is used by anti-bully programs and policies, which is why the percentage of kids who are deemed bullies is so high (ranges from 10 to 20 percent or more are usually cited).
 No school does diagnostic psychological testing to determine if children are cowardly sociopaths before it labels them bullies.
 The only criterion used for determining that someone is a bully is a victim’s complaint.
 However, the anti-bully psychologists and the media constantly portray bullies as belonging to the Part One of the definition–cowardly sociopaths–garnering easy support for anti-bully policies.
 Then they unleash their punitive anti-bully policies against anyone who fits Part Two of the definition–virtually anyone.